 - The Medical Campus is NOT a designated hurricane shelter.
 Within a few hours before a storm is forecast to strike, entrances to all campus buildings will be secured and card access systems will be deactivated to prevent reentry.
-If you are stranded on campus during an emergency, please go to the entrance of the Rosenstiel Medical Science Building closest to Park Plaza West, where security personnel will give you further instructions.

 - Remain indoors.